Updated: Mar 24, 2021

 To help determine if you are eligible for education tax credits or deductions, please visit the IRS's Interactive Tax Assistant.

-||Lifetime Learning Credit
+||Lifetime Learning Credit (LLC)

-|Student must be pursuing an undergraduate degree or other recognized education credential.
+|Student must be pursuing a degree or other recognized education credential at an eligible institution.

-|Student must be enrolled in a recognized educational credential program or in a program that leads to a degree or certificate at least half-time for one academic period that begins during the tax year.
+|Student must be enrolled at least half-time for one academic period that begins during the tax year.

 ||Student does not have to be enrolled at least half-time.
 The credit is available for one or more courses.

-We encourage you to consult a tax professional to determine if you qualify.
 Please also see IRS Publication 970 for more information or call the IRS at 1-800-829-1040 (TTY 1-800-829-4059).